 In 1894 William Armstrong, a Victorian industrialist purchased the castle and completed the restoration.
 The castle is still owned by the Armstrong family who remain in residence.

 The castle and grounds are steeped in centuries of history, from the medieval kitchen, the historic keep and the huge cannons pointing to the sea to the splendour of the elegant King's Hall and the State Rooms.
+In addition, children's activities, audio guides and the clock tower cafeteria ensure a fantastic day out for all the family.

 |The King's Hall|